Women in Coaching

 Women in Coaching Canada Games Apprentice Program

 The Women in Coaching Canada Games Apprenticeship Program is a partnership between the Provincial/Territorial Coaching Representatives (PTCRs), the Canada Games Council (CGC), and the Coaching Association of Canada (CAC).
-This program provides the opportunity for each province and territory to send 2 female coaches to the Canada Games in apprenticeship roles.
+This program provides the opportunity for each province and territory to send two female coaches to the Canada Games in apprenticeship roles.
 The CGC, the CAC, and PTCRs strongly believe that the apprenticeship program is an essential part of the development of a coach.
-Furthermore, apprenticeship programs can be used as a means to build capacity in underrepresented populations in coaching, such as women and aboriginals.

 - August 6-21, 2021